ChristopherRabotin/GMAT/application/README.txt

                            Contact Information
 -----------------------------------------------------------------------

-For general project info see: http://gmat.gsfc.nasa.gov
+For general project info see: http://gmatcentral.org

 For source code and application distributions see: http://sourceforge.net/projects/gmat/

-For other comments and questions email:  gmat@gsfc.nasa.gov
+For other comments and questions, email: gmat@gsfc.nasa.gov

 -----------------------------------------------------------------------
                          Known Issues and Status